 The only legal way to transfer assets of someone who has died is to have a will legalized.
 Without this, titled assets such as houses and cars remain in the name of the deceased indefinitely.
-This means that you won't be able to sell them or keep the records up to date because you won't have access to the person's signature and consent.
-As a result, the estate is likely to have ongoing expenses, including property taxes, insurance premiums, and car registrations.
-Those bills will go unpaid unless you want to finance them yourself.
-If you die without one, you give up control to the state in which you lived.
+This means that you won't be able to sell them or keep the records up to date, as you won't have access to the person's signature and consent.
+As a result, the estate may have ongoing expenses such as property taxes, insurance premiums, and car registrations that won't be paid unless you finance them yourself.
+If you die without a last will and testament, you give up control to the state in which you lived.
 The laws of that state will determine who your heirs are and they will also choose the executor of your estate.